Travel BLOGGER + CONTENT CURATOR

 Once you decide what date you’ll want to travel to Togo, the next step will be to figure out if buses are leaving for Togo on that date.
 Ghana has STC buses, which are like Greyhound buses that travel to other regions within Ghana and a few of Ghana’s neighboring countries.
 You can see what buses are leaving for Togo using the STC website by visiting the STC station(s) or calling the station to see if there will be buses leaving.

 I find that sometimes the STC website does not have the most up-to-date routes listed for international travel destinations, so in that case, I would call the station or visit the main station in Accra for additional information.
-If you need assistance with taking a bus to cross into Togo, please comment below the best way for me to contact you, and I will send you the name of the tour guide who can help you cross the Ghana-Togo border.
+If you need assistance with taking a bus to cross into Togo, I have mentioned the name and WhatsApp number of a tour guide who can help you cross the Ghana-Togo border.
+Please note that customer experiences can vary tremendously in Ghana when it comes to services.
+If you decide to reach out to the tour guide and use his services, feel free to comment your experience so myself and others know!

 How to Take A Bus From Accra to Togo